zonemaster/zonemaster/docs/specifications/tests/MethodsV2.md

 document).
 When the transition is completed, the version 1 document will be removed.

-In this section and unless otherwise specified below, the terms "[DNS Query]" follow the specification for DNS queries as specified in [DNS Query and Response Defaults].
-The handling of the DNS responses on the DNS queries follow, unless otherwise specified below, what is specified for [DNS Response] in the same specification.

 In these Methods any DS record data in *Undelegated Data* is disregarded.
 If with *Child Zone* DS record data is provided, but no name server data, then the will here be treated as "normal test", not "undelegated test".